 When an automated update is applied to your theme by Shopify, a notification replaces the theme version number in your Shopify Admin.

 Shopify will continue to apply automated updates to fix bugs or security issues in your theme.
 These updates don't modify the look and feel of your theme, your content, or settings.
 You can view the release notes for these updates by clicking View release notes in the theme's status.

 Updates not supported

 Only themes installed through the Shopify Theme Store support updates.
 If you purchased a paid theme from a third-party theme designer, then contact them for updates.

 Only Online Store 2.0 themes support updates.
 If you’re on a vintage version of a Shopify theme, then it's been sunset and is no longer updated by Shopify.
-Consider upgrading to an Online Store 2.0 theme or seeking the assistance of a theme expert to take advantage of the latest Shopify features.
+Consider upgrading to an Online Store 2.0 theme or seeking the assistance of a Shopify Partner to take advantage of the latest Shopify features.

 If you're using a vintage paid theme, then work with a Shopify Partner to upgrade to an Online Store 2.0 and become eligible for in-Admin updates.

 Add an update to your theme library